guochenmeinian/Data-Analysis-Project/README.md

 ### Description

 This is a group project for my course CIS 400 (Social Media Data Mining) in Syracuse University \
 I am responsible for Data Analysis part.
-This repository contains my codes
+This repository contains my codes and our report made using **Latex**